↑

 Ingredients

-• 1 tsp vanilla extract clear vanilla extract if you want whiter fudge
+• 1 teaspoon clear vanilla extract make sure to use clear vanilla extract if you want whiter fudge

 Instructions

-• Combine sugar, sour cream, butter and salt in a heavy 2 qt saucepan.
+• Combine granulated sugar, sour cream, butter and salt in a heavy 2 qt saucepan.

 • Bring mixture to boil over medium heat, stirring frequently.

-• Remove from heat and stir in chocolate chips until fully melted.
-This will take a few minutes 🙂
+• Remove from heat and stir in white chocolate chips until fully melted.
+This will take several minutes.

 • Stir in the marshmallow creme and vanilla extract until smooth and blended.